Daimler CEO succession talk reignites after top executive quits

 A Daimler spokeswoman said a termination clause Renschler’s contract prevented an immediate switch to a competitor.

-Shares in Daimler were up 0.3 percent at 1033 GMT, underperforming a 0.8 percent rise in the DAX .GDAXI.
+Shares in Daimler were up 0.3 percent at 1033 GMT, underperforming a 0.8 percent rise in the DAX.
 VW shares traded 0.5 percent lower.

 Renschler took on his new job at Mercedes in April as part of a broader executive reshuffle, a move he was unhappy with.